TerrellV/terrellvest.com/_src/portfolio/projects-md/web/random-quote-generator.md

 # Project Description
-Click through a collection of quotes.
-Each quote is chosen randomly from a larger pool.
-No single quote will be chosen twice except after all the quotes have already been chosen.
+Each quote is chosen randomly from a pool of twenty.
+No single quote will be chosen twice except after all quotes have already been viewed.

 # Used
 Angular(most basic form), Grunt, Sass, jQuery